Smart Contract Audit Report

 |Delegate Call to Untrusted Contract||N/A||PASS|

 |Dependence on Predictable Variables||Block attributes used for the Daily Auction's Big Pay Days can be manipulated by miners to achieve more favorable results.||PASS|

 |Logical Issues||As described in Finding #3, the current randomness functionality could result in some users having a higher chance of receiving Big Pay Days.||WARNING|

 quickly grew to have one of the most experienced and well-equipped smart contract auditing teams in

 the industry.
 Our team has conducted 1000+ solidity smart contract audits covering all major project

-types and protocols, securing a total of over $10 billion U.S. dollars in on-chain value.
+types and protocols, securing a total of over $50 billion U.S. dollars in on-chain value across 1500 projects!.

 Our firm is well-reputed in the community and is trusted as a top smart contract auditing company for the review of solidity code, no matter how complex.
 Our team of experienced solidity smart contract auditors performs audits for tokens, NFTs, crowdsales, marketplaces, gambling games, financial protocols, and more!